Skip to main content

 3 min read

-The cost of thinking, as the original title suggests, may be lower than we assumed—if the brain‑like machinery is converging on the same solutions without extra effort.
-That observation leads directly to the quote that follows.
+If the brain-like machinery is converging on the same solutions without extra work, the cost of thinking could be lower than we thought.
+That observation leads straight into the quote that follows.

 "The fact that there's some convergence is really quite striking."